-- (a) identifying a protected matter that is likely to suffer a significant adverse environmental impact from the development; and - (b) requiring an offset to compensate for the likely impact of the development on the protected matter. - Significant adverse environmental impact-see s 124A.
-Note Offset, for a development-see s 111C.
-An offset must be consistent with the offsets policy (see s 111S). - (2) An offset condition, for a development approval, may include a requirement that the proponent of the development have an offset management plan for the offset. - (3) An offset condition, for a development approval, may include a requirement that- - (a) if the offset land is not the development approval land-the lease for the offset land be subject to a condition requiring the lessee of the offset land to comply with an offset management plan for the offset; and - Development approval land, for a development approval and Note 1 offset land, for an offset-see s (4).
+- (a) identifying a protected matter that is likely to suffer a significant adverse environmental impact from the development; and - (b) requiring an offset to compensate for the likely impact of the development on the protected matter. - Note Significant adverse environmental impact-see s 124A.
+Offset, for a development-see s 111C.
+An offset must be consistent with the offsets policy (see s 111S). - (2) An offset condition, for a development approval, may include a requirement that the proponent of the development have an offset management plan for the offset.

-Note 2 To satisfy an offset condition with this kind of requirement, another development approval may be needed to vary the lease for the offset land to include a condition on the lease for the offset land that the lessee must comply with the offset management plan.

-- (b) if the offset is to be on public land- - (i) a new plan of management for the public land be prepared, including stated matters; or - (ii) an existing plan of management for the public land be varied in a stated way; and development approval land, for a development approval, means the land to which the development approval applies.

-Note Plan of management-see s 313.

-- (c) if the offset is to be on land comprised in a rural lease- - (i) a new land management agreement for the land be prepared, including stated matters; or - (ii) an existing land management agreement for the land be varied in a stated way. - Note Rural lease-see s 234.
+- (3) An offset condition, for a development approval, may include a requirement that- - (a) if the offset land is not the development approval land-the lease for the offset land be subject to a condition requiring the lessee of the offset land to comply with an offset management plan for the offset; and - Note 1 Development approval land, for a development approval and offset land, for an offset-see s (4). - Note 2 To satisfy an offset condition with this kind of requirement, another development approval may be needed to vary the lease for the offset land to include a condition on the lease for the offset land that the lessee must comply with the offset management plan. - (b) if the offset is to be on public land- - (i) a new public land management plan for the land be prepared, including stated matters; or - (ii) an existing public land management plan for the land be varied in a stated way; and - Note Public land management plan, for an area of public land-see s 318. - (c) if the offset is to be on land comprised in a rural lease- - (i) a new land management agreement for the land be prepared, including stated matters; or - (ii) an existing land management agreement for the land be varied in a stated way. - Note Rural lease-see s 234.
 Land management agreement means an agreement under s 283. - (4) In this section:

+development approval land, for a development approval, means the land to which the development approval applies.

-offset land, for an offset, means the land on which the offset is to be located.
+Authorised by the ACT Parliamentary Counsel-also accessible at www.legislation.act.gov.au offset land, for an offset, means the land on which the offset is to be located.